srl-labs/learn-srlinux/docs/blog/posts/2023/srlgpt.md

 Additionally, in today's release we only support using OpenAI's LLM and you must provide your own OpenAI API key, which means you should be aware there will be costs associated with using the assistant (cost of using OpenAI's API).
 As you'll probably see in the configuration tree of the askai-server we've tested with a few other LLMs and will most likely allow the use of your own hosted LLM soon - but until then use at your own risk (and cost)!

-### Installing SRL-GPT NDK Application
+### Installing SR Linux GPT NDK Application

-OK so load up your favorite containerlab topology, download the SRL-GPT application and `scp` it to your SR Linux device.
+OK so load up your favorite containerlab topology, download the SR Linux GPT application and `scp` it to your SR Linux device.

 !!!note
-    SRL-GPT uses some advanced CLI capabilities that we added in 23.7.1, therefore you need to be running 23.7.1 or later.
+    SR Linux GPT uses some advanced CLI capabilities that we added in 23.7.1, therefore you need to be running 23.7.1 or later.

 === "Install RPM"
     Up until release 23.10 SR Linux used to run Centos-based Linux OS with RPM package manager.